 Every department, regardless of size, needs to employ and account for depreciation, particularly if that department manages assets such as laptops, servers, or production machinery.
 How else are you going to know when it is time to purchase new equipment?

-This smart person's guide explains what computer hardware depreciation is, how it works, and how to apply it in your business.
+This cheat sheet explains what computer hardware depreciation is, how it works, and how to apply it in your business.

-- What is it?
+- What is depreciation?
 In business, depreciation measures how much and how fast an asset loses value.

-- Why does it matter?
+- Why does depreciation matter?
 Depreciation allows businesses to express the results of their financial transactions more fairly and accurately.

-- Who does it affect?
+- Who does depreciation affect?
 Depreciation will affect any IT professional charged with acquiring, configuring, deploying, maintaining, and eventually replacing hardware, fixtures, vehicles, and other assets.

 - How do you calculate depreciation?
 Most enterprises follow the guidelines formulated by the Generally Accepted Accounting Principles (GAAP).
 Businesses in the US will also have to calculate depreciation based on the U.S. Tax Code, which allows businesses to take advantage of accelerated depreciation as specified by the Modified Accelerated Cost Recovery System (MACRS) rules.
 Under certain circumstances, enterprises may elect to depreciate assets based on activity.